 “If Mobileye's plans for 2021 are anything to go by,” concluded CNET, “it's probably going to be a big year for self-driving car development and we're excited to see it.”

-Watch the highlights and full replays from CES below, and visit the Intel Newsroom for more.
+Watch the highlights and full replays from CES below, and read the news release for more.

 Contact our PR team